HubSpot/drop/docs/intro.md

 #### `close()`

-Opens the drop.
+Closes the drop.
 Specifically, this removes `drop-open` and other classes from the drop.
 Closed drops will still remain in the DOM.

 #### `remove()`